wjzhengsh/blockchain/certificates.md

 Certificate authorities (CAs) provide identity on the network.
 A CA can be considered as a publicly trusted notary that acts as an anchor of trust among multiple parties.
 All entities in the network are given a certificate signed by a root CA that encapsulates their digital identity.
 This certificate is the root of trust for all the sign and verify operations that are performed on the network.
 For more details about how certificate authorities are used to establish identity, see [Hyperledger Fabric documentation ![External link icon](images/external_link.svg "External link icon")](https://hyperledger-fabric.readthedocs.io/en/latest/identity/identity.html).

 Each member in the network possesses their own CA, which is issued a certificate from the root CA of the network.
 This tie to the root CA establishes the anchor of trust for your organization.
 Your org CA signs requests for all the entities that your organization owns, such as your admin, peers, or applications.
 If you want to add a remote peer or new application to your network, you need to register the new identity with your Certificate Authority (registration).
-Then, the CA can provide the new entity with the certificates it will need to interact with the network (enrollment).
+Then, the CA can provide the new entity with the certificates that the entity needs to interact with the network (enrollment).

-### Registration using the Network Monitor
+### Registration with the Network Monitor
 {: #ca-panel}

 You can use the {{site.data.keyword.blockchainfull_notm}} Platform Network Monitor to view the identities that are registered with your CA and add new ones.
 Navigate to the "Certificate Authority" panel of the Network Monitor.
 This panel displays all the identities that have been registered with your CA, including your organization admin, peers, and client applications.
-To register a new identity in your organization, click the **Add User** button at the top of the panel.
+To register a new identity in your organization and click the **Add User** button on the panel.
 A pop-up window opens and displays the following fields that are necessary to register a new identity.
-  - **ID:** This will the name of your new identity, sometimes referred to as your `enroll ID`. **Save this value** for when you configure a remote peer or enroll a new application.
+  - **Enroll ID:** This will the name of your new identity, sometimes referred to as your `enroll ID`. **Save this value** for when you configure a remote peer or enroll a new application.
-  - **Secret:** This will be the password to your identity, sometimes referred to as your `enroll Secret`. **Save this value** for when you configure a remote peer or enroll a new application.
+  - **Enroll Secret:** This will be the password to your identity, sometimes referred to as your `enroll Secret`. **Save this value** for when you configure a remote peer or enroll a new application.
   - **Type:** Select the type of identity the you want to register, either peer or client application.
   - **Affiliation:** This will be the affiliation within your organization, such as `org1` for example, that the identity will belong to.
   - **Maximum Enrollments:** You can use this field to limit the number of times your can enroll or generate certificates using this identity.
 If you leave the field blank, the value defaults to an unlimited number of enrollments.